fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 One wealthy man among the Israelites dies and leaves his wealth to his son.
 The relatives of the wealthy son secretly murders the son in order to inherit his wealth.
 The other relatives of the son come to Musa and ask for his help in tracing the killers.
 Musa instructs them to slaughter a cow, cut out its tongue, and then place it on the corpse; this would reveal the killers.[60]
 The relatives do not believe Musa and do not understand why they are instructed to slaughter a cow when they are trying to find the killers.
 They accuse Musa of joking, but Musa manages to convince them that he is serious.
 Hoping to delay the process, the relatives ask the type and age of the cow they should slaughter, but Musa tells them that it is neither old nor young but in-between the two ages.[61]
 Instead of searching for the cow described, they inquire about its colour, to which Musa replies that it is yellow.[62]
 They ask Musa for more details, and he informs them that it is unyoked, and does not plow the soil nor does it water the tilth.
 The relatives and Musa search for the described cow, but the only cow that they find to fit the description belongs to an orphaned youth.[63]
 The youth refuses to sell the cow without consulting his mother.
 All of them travel together to the youth's home.
 The mother refuses to sell the cow, despite the relatives constantly increasing the price.
 They urge the orphaned son to tell his mother to be more reasonable.
 However, the son refuse to sell the cow without his mother's agreement, claiming that he would not sell it even if they offered to fill its skin with gold.
 At this, the mother agrees to sell it for its skin filled with gold.
 The relatives and Musa consent, and the cow is slaughtered and the corpse is touched by its tongue.[64]
 The corpse rises back to life and reveals the identity of the killers.

+#### Other incidents
+The sayings of Muhammad (hadith), Islamic literature and Quranic exegesis also narrate some incidents of the life of Musa.
+One story goes that he is bathing apart from the other Israelites who all bathe together.
+This leads the Bani Israels to say that Musa does so due to a scrotal hernia.
+One day, when Musa is bathing in seclusion, he puts his clothes on a stone, and the stone flees with his clothes.
+Musa rushes after the stone, and when the Bani Israels see him, they say, 'By Allah, Musa has got no defect in his body".
+Musa then beats the stone with his clothes, and Abu Huraira states, "By Allah!
+There are still six or seven marks present on the stone from that excessive beating".[70]
+In a hadith, Muhammad states that the stone still has three to five marks due to Musa hitting it.[70]

+#### Death

+Harun dies shortly before Musa.
+It is reported in a Sunni hadith that when Azrael, the Angel of Death, comes to Musa, Musa slaps him in the eye.
+The angel returns to God and tells Him that Musa does not want to die.[71]
+God tells the angel to return and tell Musa to put his hand on the back of an ox, and for every hair that comes under his hand, he would be granted a year of life.
+When Musa asks God what would happen after the granted time, God informs him that he would die after the period.
+Musa, therefore, requests God for death at his current age near the Promised Land "at a distance of a stone's throw from it."[72]

 </details>